rudydelange/csl/README.md

 ## Observer validation
 The observer validation exists out of a Matlab script and a Simulink model, named *observer_matlab.m* and *observer_model.slx*.
 The *observer_matlab.m* file needs the linearized discrete state space matrices from *Linearize_whitebox.m* and the poles of the Pole Placement controller from *pole_placement.m*.
 Therefore, two other scripts need to be ran at first.

-## Observer validation
-The observer validation exists out of a Matlab script and a Simulink model, named *observer_matlab.m* and *observer_model.slx*.
-The *observer_matlab.m* file needs the linearized discrete state space matrices from *Linearize_whitebox.m* and the poles of the Pole Placement controller from *pole_placement.m*.
-Therefore, two other scripts need to be ran at first.
 #### To do the observer validation run:
 ```
 $ Linearize_whitebox.m